-Please note that the most recent posts appear at the top of the page.
+The most recent posts appear at the top of the page

-This initiative by the Catholic Bishops Conference of England and Wales (CBCEW) started on the First Sunday of Advent and runs for the coming 12 months.
-It has the aim of increasing our knowledge and understanding of the Bible and its role in our faith and in our worship.
+This initiative has the aim of increasing our knowledge and understanding of the Bible and its role in our faith and in our worship.

 Below is the address for the website of the CBCEW, with a major section focussed on “The God Who Speaks”.